mraffiramdhani/fodel/README.md

 ## Usage

 ### Testing Account
 Some of the end point require user(s) to have a spesific user privileges (e.g: administrator) to access the data.
-The user privileges are stored in the request headers using <a href="https://jwt.io/">JWT</a>.
+The user privileges are stored in the request headers using <a href="https://jwt.io/">JSON Web Token</a>.

 <details><summary><b>Show instructions</b></summary>